tormaroe/ropy/README.markdown

     Executing file .\examples\euler1.ropy
     Result => 233168

+You may also provide the v-option for verbose output.
+This will display the content of the stack after every instruction.

 ##How it works##
 ###Initialization and program flow###
 First the source is scanned from left to right, top to bottom, to find the first non-whitespace character; this is the first instruction.
 The next instruction is then found by moving the instruction pointer (IP) to a non-whitespace character one step in any direction (north, north-east, east, south-east, south, south-west, west, north-west).